freebirdjs/freebird-websocket/client.md

 **Arguments:**

 1. `subSys` (*String*): Only 3 types accepted.
 They are 'net', 'dev', and 'gad' to denote which subsystem is this message going to.
 2. `cmd` (*String*): Command Identifier corresponding to the API name.
-Please see section [Request Data Model](https://github.com/simenkid/freebird-web-client-server-spec/blob/master/spec.md#RequestData) to learn more commnad name.
+It can be found in the Command Name field of the [Request Data Model](https://github.com/simenkid/freebird-web-client-server-spec/blob/master/spec.md#RequestData).
 3. `args` (*Object*):     A value-object that contains command arguments.
 Please see section [Request Data Model](https://github.com/simenkid/freebird-web-client-server-spec/blob/master/spec.md#RequestData) to learn more about the args data object.
 4. `callback` (*Function*): `function (err, result) {}`.
 Get called when server respond to client with the results of the client asking for.
     * `'err'` (*Error*): Error object.